Limb-girdle muscular dystrophiesMuscular dystrophy - limb-girdle type (LGMD)

 Limb-girdle muscular dystrophies are a large group of genetic diseases in which there is muscle weakness and wasting (muscular dystrophy).

-Typically, the first sign is pelvic muscle weakness (difficulty standing from a sitting position without using the arms, difficulty climbing stairs).
+Most often, the first sign is pelvic muscle weakness.
+Examples of this include trouble standing from a sitting position without using the arms, or difficulty climbing stairs.
 The weakness starts in childhood to young adulthood.

 Other symptoms include:

 - Joints that are fixed in a contracted position (late in the disease)

 - Large and muscular-looking calves (pseudohypertrophy), which are not actually strong